 Let us take a few examples to explain what we actually mean by quality goal and objectives.

 Objective 1.
-To promote local community based institutions by formation of 5 Primary Collectors Group to empower the tribal communities, in XYZ District by the end of first quarter.
+To promote local community-based institutions by the formation of 5 Primary Collectors Group to empower the tribal communities, in XYZ District by the end of the first quarter.

 Objective 3.
-To enhance income of the trained population by 30% through establishment of sustainable market linkages for the sale of the NTFP collected, by the end of second year.
+To enhance the income of the trained population by 30% through the establishment of sustainable market linkages for the sale of the NTFP collected, by the end of the second year.

 3.2 Project Objectives:

 Objective 1.
 To enhance awareness of parents in target locations on the importance of education, through 5 sensitization camps to be organized in the first month.

 Objective 2.
 To develop child-friendly education system for imparting quality education to 200 children aged between 6- 14 yrs, and motivating them towards formal education system through our evening classes.